fboes/blogophon/README.md

 ### Delete articles

 If you want to completly delete an article, you will have to delete all HTML- and Markdown files as well as any images associated with the selected article.
-At least for this actions it is wise to use [`./blogophone.js`](blogophone.js).

 Version
 -------